-A classic and often lesser-known Chinese Green tea from Anhui province which is produced is a totally unique way.
+A classic and often lesser-known Chinese Green tea from Anhui province which is produced in a totally unique way.
+This tea is picked from 41 year old classic cultivar bushes.

 Lu An Gua Pian or Melon Seed Green is a tea which rose to fame as an Imperial tea in the Qing Dynasty and has been produced using specific techniques for over 300 years.